 Deborah joined Watsi on July 21st, 2013.
 7 other people also joined Watsi on that day!
-Deborah's most recent donation traveled 8,800 miles to support Khoem, a loving grandmother from Cambodia, to fund hip surgery so she can walk again.
+Deborah's most recent donation traveled 8,200 miles to support Winnie, a single mom and small-scale farmer from Uganda, to fund mass removal surgery.